 - Joshua's Recommendations - He lists a few of his recommended readings.
 The list isn't close to the amount he sprinkles in various posts and I'd be remiss not to share how he reads: Books are not to be digested then forgotten.
-Instead they are to be read, analyzed, and used to make your life better.
-Whether it's information on how to better eat, workout, or understand the Great Depression, we can read and think on how to apply a new idea into the lives we live.
-It coincides with the "lattice work of mental models" Charlie Munger speaks of.
+Instead, they are to be read, analyzed, and used to make your life better.
+Whether it's information on how to better eat, workout, or understand the Great Depression, we can read and think about how to apply a new idea into the lives we live.
+It coincides with the "latticework of mental models" Charlie Munger speaks of.

 Learn from mistakes

 - GT Advanced Technologies went bankrupt - causing many to lose their entire net worth.
 Lessons from those who lived and learned; teaching us in the process.
 Mistakes happen, it is part of life.
 Warren Buffet sold Disney shares and lost upwards of 12 billion dollars of opportunity for Berkshire.
 He didn't give up or quit, instead learn from mistakes to grow a little wiser and move an inch closer to your purpose each day.